Cezerin2/cezerin2.github.io/docs/deploy-on-web-digitalocean.md

 *Hostname* - Must be your domain name.
 *Value* - Must be your droplet ip adddess.

+`A` dns record points to our droplet IP address.

 Example for cezerin.net:

   ![DigitalOcean DNS Records](https://github.com/cezerin2/cezerin2/raw/master/docs/images/cezerin-digitalocean-dns-domain.png)

-A record points to our droplet IP address.

 That's all.